 Are online casinos legal in Minnesota?

 No, real money online casinos are not legal in Minnesota.
 The casino apps available in nearby Michigan cannot be found in Minnesota at this time.
-Still, Minnesotans have several solid options for sweepstakes casino gaming in the state.
-Popular sweepstakes casinos in Minnesota include Chumba Casino and LuckyLand Slots.
-These sites are very similar to traditional online casinos in play and experience but use a sweepstakes model and a dual-currency system.
+Still, Minnesotans have several solid options for sweepstakes and social casino gaming in the state.
+Popular social casinos in Minnesota include Chumba Casino and LuckyLand Slots.
+Top sweepstakes casino is Funzpoints.
+These sites are very similar to traditional online casinos in play and experience but use a sweepstakes or social casino model and a dual-currency system.

 For a more simple form of online casino gaming, Minnesotans can play on social casino apps.
 The best ones are directly tied to in-state casinos.
 Five casinos all have direct links to Double Down Casino, for example — one of the largest providers of social casino gaming.

 - Seven Clans Thief River Falls

 - Seven Clans Warroad